ibm-ecm/ibm-content-navigator-samples/Containers/Reference.rst

        :header: "Parameter", "Description", "Example", "Required"

         database_precheck,"Some databases, like Oracle OID, have a default format for the connection URL that can interfere with deployment by the operator.
-Setting database_precheck to false can prevent these deployment errors.",True,No dc_ssl_enabled,Used to support database connection over SSL for Db2 or Oracle.,True,No
+Setting database_precheck to false can prevent these deployment errors.",True,No dc_ssl_enabled,"Used to support database connection over SSL for Db2, Oracle, SQLServer, or PostgreSQL.",True,No

     .. csv-table:: Datasource Parameters
        :header: "Parameter", "Description", "Example", "Required"

         dc_database_type,"Specify the type for your Business Automation Navigator database.
-The possible values are ""db2"" or ""db2HADR"" or ""oracle"".
+The possible values are ""db2"", ""db2HADR"", ""db2rds"", ""db2rdsHADR"", ""oracle"", ""sqlserver"", or ""postgresql"".
 This setting must be the same as for the Global Configuration Database and the object store database types.","""db2""",Yes dc_common_icn_datasource_name,The JNDI name of the non-XA JDBC data source associated with the IBM Content Navigator table space or database.
 The name must be unique.,"""ECMClientDS""",Yes database_servername,The host name of the server where the database software is installed.,"""<hostname>""","Yes, but not applicable to database type of Oracle which requires a JDBC URL" database_port,"Provide the database port.
 For Db2, the default is ""50000"".","""50000""","Yes, but not applicable to database type of Oracle which requires a JDBC URL"